Hi Bold Bakers!

 - 1 cup (3oz/90g) grated cheddar cheese

-- Once crazy dough had proofed and knocked back remove from the blow and transfer onto a lightly floured surface.
+- Once crazy dough had proofed and knocked back remove from the bowl and transfer onto a lightly floured surface.

-- Divide the dough into two balls to make 2 loafs or brad or use the whole recipe for one larger loaf.
+- Divide the dough into two balls to make 2 loafs of bread or use the whole recipe for one larger loaf.

 - Gently knead ⅔ of the grated cheese into the dough until evenly distributed.

 - Transfer the dough into a lightly greased loaf tin and top with the remaining cheese

 - Loosely cover with plastic wrap and a tea towel then set the loaf tin aside in a warm spot to proof for a second time.
 This should take 45 minutes to an hour.

 - After the second proofing preheat the oven to 400oF (200oC).
 Pop the loaf tin into the oven and bake for 40-45 minutes or until the bread has a golden brown crust.

 - Remove from the oven and allow to cool for about 10 minutes before before running a knife along the outside of the bread to loosen. gently lift the loaf out of the tin and allow to cool fully before slicing.
 This is a delicious bread served warm and spread with butter, toasted and eaten with breakfast, or served cold and made into a sandwich!
 Enjoy!